PCMDI/input4MIPs_CVs/docs/dataset-overviews/solar.md

 ### SOLARIS-HEPPA-CMIP-4-3

+v4.4 uses the final, absolute TSI scale (in consonance with NNL1) which should be used in CMIP7.
 Hence v4.3 is retracted.
 The change between v4.3 and v4.4 results in a 179 ppm increase of TSI and SSI compared to version 4.3.
 The preliminary TSI/SSI version in 4.3 had adapted the TSI scale from the CTIM instrument alone, the newer TSI scale is based on a TSIS-1 and CTIM composite (Coddington